TMJ and Bruxism Treatment

 Dr. Chris Moriarty is pleased to offer solutions for the painful and destructive symptoms of teeth grinding and TMJ that many of our Manchester, NH patients experience.
-Problems with your jaw joint can occur for several reasons, and we offer a conservative, low-cost treatment option that can help relieve your jaw pain and protect your teeth.
+Problems with your jaw joint can occur for several reasons.
+As part of a comprehensive treatment plan we offer a conservative option that can help relieve your jaw pain and protect your teeth.

 What Are the Symptoms of TMD?

 Symptoms of TMJ problems range from annoying to debilitating.
 For some people, TMD symptoms can take over their life, but there is hope.
 Some signs to look for are:

 - Jaw locked open or closed

 - Broken, fractured, or worn teeth

 TMJ problems or TMD can be caused by: